nodezoo-labs/nodezoo-terraform/README.md

 ```
 |-- ssh                    # Folder where ssh keys are placed
-|-- 1.security.tf          # Configuration for security resources including key pairs, security groups, a.s.o
+|-- 1.security.tf          # Configuration for security resources including
+                           # key pairs, security groups, a.s.o
 |-- 2.network.tf           # Configuration for network resources (load balancer)
 |-- 3.servers-infrastructure.tf
-                           # Configuration for infrastructure servers (redis, elasticsearch and mesh base)
+                           # Configuration for infrastructure servers
+                           # like redis, elasticsearch and mesh base
 |-- 4.servers-app.tf       # Configuration for instances with microservices running.
 |-- keypairs.tf            # Definition for keypairs used for SSH access on remote instances
 |-- outputs.tf             # Configuration for outputs variables to be displayed after
                            # a ```terraform apply``` command is successfully executed.
 |-- variables.tf           # Variables used by Terraform project.
-Here you can change the zone of deployment and
+Here you can change the zone of
-                           # also the instance types to be created by this project.
+                           # deployment and also the instance types to be created by this project.
                            # Note that the size of the instances to be used are keeped at minimum.
                            # You can choose to use other instance types or AWS zone.
 ```